 Survey of man's prehistory in the southwestern United States beginning with the earliest evidence of man in the Southwest and concluding with the period just before Spanish contact.
-Prerequisite: ENG 101 or ENG 103.
-Reading Proficiency.
-Three lecture.

 ANT232.
 Indians of the Southwest (3).

 Survey of major Indian groups of the southwestern United States: Pueblo, Navajo, Apache, Papago, Pima, River Yuman and Mountain Yuman (Yavapai, Hualapai, Havasupai).
 Emphasis on historical factors that have led to culture change.
 Development of these groups from Spanish contact to present.